2024 and 2025 Tax Brackets and Federal Income Tax Rates

 What happens to tax brackets after 2025?

-There's been a lot of interest in what might happen with tax brackets and federal income tax rates after the coming year.
+There's been a lot of interest in what might happen with tax brackets and federal income tax rates after this year ends.

-Lawmakers are expected to use the budget reconciliation process, which requires only a simple majority in the U.S. Senate, to pass tax legislation early in President-elect Trump's term.
+Lawmakers are expected to use the budget reconciliation process, which requires only a simple majority in the U.S. Senate, to pass legislation to address tax cuts, energy, and the border.

-Key priorities could include making individual tax cuts permanent, maintaining the lower corporate tax rate, and expanding certain business deductions.
+Key tax priorities could include making individual tax cuts permanent, maintaining the lower corporate tax rate, expanding certain business deductions, and addressing the cap on state and local tax deductions (SALT).

 However, narrow Republican majorities in both houses and deficit concerns may require compromising on key provisions or considering temporary extensions.